 You would think you're crazy.

-So I might not even be able to do it until right o'clock.
+I guarantee you that if you do this, I might not even be able to do it until 8 o'clock.

-You'll never work in democratic politics again.
+You'll never work in Democratic politics again.

-You never work in politics again.
+Oh, you'll never work in politics again.

 Never work again.

-Well, what did we learn this week about Cuomo?
+Well, I'd say that's weren't they complaining that, well, what did we learn this week about Cuomo?

-The people were calling around saying, Oh, what's your support for Cuomo?
+The people were calling around saying, oh, what's your support for Cuomo?

 How many vaccines do you need?